GalMunGral/galmungral/README.md

 specific cells in `main`'s stack frame are designated as motor controls, sensor inputs, or display outputs. students program a simulated robot through goal-oriented challenges with immediate feedback (navigate while avoiding obstacles, for example). this introduces control flow with no pointer indirection.

 #### 2.2.1. computational arithmetic
-students implement multi-digit operations using only single-digit primitives, building a calculator that handles arbitrarily large numbers. multi-digit numbers are represented as arrays of single-digit integers occupying sequential cells in rows. addition and subtraction introduce conditionals (carrying/borrowing) and iteration. when students try to hard-code operations for each position, they discover this doesn't scale—naturally motivating pointers. multiplication motivates nested loops and subroutines. long division involves subroutines and recursion.
+students implement multi-digit operations using only single-digit primitives, building a calculator that handles arbitrarily large numbers. multi-digit numbers are represented as arrays of single-digit integers occupying sequential cells in rows. addition and subtraction introduce conditionals (carrying/borrowing) and iteration. when students try to hard-code operations for each position, they discover this doesn't scale--naturally motivating pointers. multiplication motivates nested loops and subroutines. long division involves subroutines and recursion.

 #### 2.2.2. physical robots
 once students master control flow, pointers, and algorithmic thinking, the same programming model extends to physical robots using identical memory-mapped i/o.